davidguttman/mentorship/README.md

   Achieve your goals by connecting with Node.js members and projects.
 </p>

-## 🚀 Get Started
+## 🚀 Get Involved

 To get involved sign up for the [Node Slackers](https://www.nodeslackers.com) workspace and join the #mentorship channel.
-All announcements will be posted there first.
+All announcements and opportunities will be posted there first.

 ### General Mentorship Details